-The underlying principle, supported by a growing national and international evidence base, is that group participatory art sessions increase a feeling of wellbeing, confidence and relaxation, and can reduce or alleviate symptoms associated with common physical and mental health conditions.
+The underlying principle, supported by a growing national and international evidence base, is that group participatory art sessions increase wellbeing, confidence and relaxation, and can reduce or alleviate symptoms associated with common physical and mental health conditions.

 This reduction of symptoms and increase of wellbeing enables people to re-engage with their everyday lives, encourages self-management of long term conditions, and reduces costs for the health service.